Views

 How to Use It

-Use this worksheet as a guided practice activity following a direct instruction lesson on the five senses.
-Teachers should model the first row using water, demonstrating how to describe "sight" (clear) and "touch" (wet) while explaining why "hearing" might be left blank.
+Use this worksheet as a guided practice activity immediately following a direct instruction lesson on the five senses.
+Teachers can model the first row using water, demonstrating how to describe "sight" (clear) and "touch" (wet) while explaining why "hearing" might be left blank.
+Alternatively, assign it as independent seatwork during science centers.
 As a formative assessment, observe students during the "Your choice" task to see if they can independently select an appropriate object and apply the correct sensory filters.
+Expected completion time is 15 to 25 minutes.

 Who It's For

-This resource is perfect for second-grade students learning the basics of physical science.
-It includes scaffolds like visual icons for each sense to support English Language Learners and struggling readers.
+This resource is designed for second-grade students learning the basics of physical science and material properties.
+It includes helpful scaffolds like visual icons for each sense to support English Language Learners and struggling readers.
 It pairs naturally with a classroom "mystery box" investigation or an anchor chart listing descriptive adjectives for each sense.

-According to the RAND AIRS 2024 report on elementary science literacy, structured observation tasks are critical for developing the "scientific habits of mind" required for later success in complex laboratory environments.
-This Grade 2 worksheet facilitates that development by forcing students to isolate sensory inputs and record them systematically.
-By focusing on observable properties such as texture, color, and sound, the activity directly supports the NGSS framework for physical science.
-Research by Fisher & Frey (2014) emphasizes that such scaffolded graphic organizers help young learners transition from intuitive descriptions to technical scientific language.
-This worksheet provides 30 distinct opportunities for students to practice this skill, ensuring that the process of evidence collection becomes second nature.
-It serves as a vital bridge between casual play and the rigorous data collection demanded in higher grade levels, making it a staple for any comprehensive elementary science curriculum.
+According to the RAND AIRS 2024 report on elementary science literacy, structured observation tasks are critical for developing the scientific habits of mind required for later success in complex laboratory environments.
+This Grade 2 worksheet facilitates that development by prompting students to isolate sensory inputs and record them systematically.
+By focusing on the ability to describe and classify materials by their observable properties, the activity directly supports the NGSS 2-PS1-1 framework.
+Scaffolded graphic organizers help young learners transition from intuitive descriptions to technical scientific language.
+This worksheet provides 30 distinct opportunities for students to practice this skill, ensuring evidence collection becomes second nature.
+It serves as a vital bridge between casual play and rigorous data collection, making it a staple for any elementary science curriculum.